-It’s July, the summer hols are a stones throw away and don’t we know it.
-Here are some signs that you’re coming to the end of the school year
+It’s the last half term of the school year, the summer hols are a stones throw away and don’t we know it.
+Here are some signs that you’re coming to the end of the school year.

 1) EVERYONE (including you) is tired and grumpy.

 No one wants to get up in a morning, no one wants to talk about their day.
 There’s a distinct feeling of ‘let’s just get these last few weeks out the way and go back to being human.

 2) You let the kids go to school as though they’re extras from Oliver!

 Remember September when everyone looked sooo sparkly and smart and lovely.
 Cut to final half term.
 Shirts are greying, ink stains are ignored, trousers are definitely a bit short.
 Am I going to spend cash on a new blazer that likely won’t fit by September though?
 Am I hell as like!

 Summer fete brick a brac (that the kids then buy and bring back home), cakes, spare uniform you no longer need, your purse, your soul.
 OK just feels like the last two…